smartlook/smartlook-android-sdk/README.md

 # Changelog
 All notable changes to this project will be documented here.

+## [0.9.0.2.3.9-beta] - 2019-03-26
+### Changed
+- Possibility to set desired FPS in init methods
+- Possibility to init SDK in the middle of the app lifecycle
+- Automatic detection of activity/fragment/dialog lifecycle + duration metrics
+- Fix of session length
+- Better detection that keyboard is active
+- Alpha functionality for form analytics -> You can now see which input was somehow problematic for the user to fill in
+- Fix of several stability issues

 ## [0.9.0.2.1.9-beta] - 2019-02-25
 ### Changed
 - Enhanced selector detection